More Diversity in Search Results

 I wasn’t surprised to see carousels for those particular queries, and I tried a few more, worded a little differently, which didn’t trigger carousels.
 The patent doesn’t mention carousels, though.
 But those results do show some category diversity.

-The patent does provide a lot of details on how Google might demote some listings that are in categories that are over-represented, and promote some listings that are associated with categories that are under-represented.
+The patent does provide many details on how Google might demote some listings that are over-represented and promote some under-represented listings.

 Identify points of interest (POIs),